ymlasu/para-atm-collection/air-traffic-prediction/MultiAircraftTP/BSTAR-Part2-ModelTrainingCode/README.md

 The model will be trained for 300 epochs, and the testing start at epoch 250, with a learning rate of 0.0015.
 In the test phase, the trained model will be sampled 20 times.

 And with the following paramaters,
-- The neighboring aircraft threshold is 10km(~5nm).
+- The neighboring aircraft threshold is 10km (~3nm).
 - The timestamp in the processed flight data is 5 seconds.
 - The total length of the sequence is 20 timestamps, where observation is 12 timestamps, prediction is 8 timestamps.

-During training, the trained model wth a new best FDE on the test dataset will be saved in the output folder.
+During training, the trained model with a new best FDE on the test dataset will be saved in the output folder.

 ### Source Code